semgrep/semgrep-docs/docs/faq.md

 ### How do I configure Semgrep for different projects?

-Semgrep App provides centralized policy management.
+Semgrep Cloud Platform provides centralized policy management.
 See the [Policies documentation](/semgrep-code/policies/) for more details.

 ### What is a policy?